 Part one of this series will focus on two processes: Inefficiency and Instability.
-For a deeper dive into the specifics of each process, please feel free to jump between categories by selecting the images below:

 Fast analytics are crucial to the success of any sophisticated data analysis process.
 However, if you find yourself wasting time connecting, preparing, analyzing and distributing data, and are repeating the same steps over and over (and over!) again on a regular basis just to simply update your Excel reports, there’s a very good chance you’re not making the best use of your time or resources.
 And while your process technically works, it’s inefficient, laborious, and uninspiring (shall I go on?), ultimately resulting in time wasted manually updating reports.